Zeeeepa/xyops/docs/workflows.md

 #### Decision Controller

 The Decision controller evaluates a JEXL expression (with [xyOps extensions](xyexp.md)) against the previous job context, for example `data.random > 0.5`.
 If the expression evaluates to true, the controller passes control to all of its connected outputs; when false, no outputs fire.
-There is no explicit “false” pole.
+There is no explicit "false" pole.
 For multi‑branch logic, create multiple Decision nodes with different expressions and optional titles/icons to make branches visually clear.

 In the UI, the decision controller configuration dialog provides an "Expression Builder" button, which allows you to explore output data from recently completed jobs, and pick out a specific JSON key path to use for the expression string.